suncoast-devs/handbook/lessons/misc-quick-reference/axios.md

   // `statusText` is the HTTP status message from the server response
   statusText: 'OK',

-  // `headers` the HTTP headers that the server responded with
+  // `headers` are the HTTP headers that the server responded with
   // All header names are lower cased and can be accessed using the bracket notation.
   // Example: `response.headers['content-type']`
   headers: {},